ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

 American Bar Association/National Child Traumatic Stress Network: Trauma-Informed Legal Advocacy a resource for juvenile defense attorneys, with information helpful to parents and other professionals

-Juveniles Who Commit Sex Offenses Against Minors is a excellent and important summary from the US Department of Justice, based on a snapshot of 2004 data.
+Juveniles Who Commit Sex Offenses Against Minors is a summary from the US Department of Justice, based on a snapshot of 2004 data.